stove-labs/granary/docs/sandboxnet-activating-a-protocol.md

 ## Faucet

-Once you've injected the alpha protocol with a set of *protocol parameters*, you can simulate a faucet by transferring XTZ from one of the rich bootstrap accounts, to any account that you import to your client after activating the protocol.
+Once you've injected the protocol with a set of *protocol parameters*, you can simulate a faucet by transferring XTZ from one of the rich bootstrap accounts, to any account that you import to your client after activating the protocol.

 > ⚠️ You **will not** be able to import accounts from the [Alphanet faucet](https://faucet.tzalpha.net/)